sez11a/liferay-docs-commerce/user/articles/020-catalog-management/02-products/01-images.markdown

 ## Default Product Images [](id=default-product-images)

-If a product is published without any images, the *Product Detail* widget will display the default product image if one has been set.
+If a default image has been set, the *Product Detail* widget displays it for any products that are published without images of their own.

 ![Figure 2: A generic image can be used as a placeholder whenever product-specific images are not available.](../../../images/default-image.png)